Jinntec/Fore/doc/client-server-protocol.md

 After initial load of a form in the browser it will send an 'init' request to load the client-side data-model.

-The response from the server will contain a structural copy of the `<xf-bind>` elements in JSON.
+The response from the server will contain a structural copy of the `<xf-bind>` elements represented in JSON.

 Example: